Join us for our 10:30 Sunday service!

 YouTube – A tidied-up version of the live recording will be posted one or two days after the service.
 This shortens the lead-in time, removes pauses (e.g. when communion is being served) and attends to any technical hiccups.

 DVD – we produce a small number of DVDs for church members who do not have the internet, or find it diffcult to go beyond using email.
-Please ask if you’d like to receive a DVD each week.
+Please ask if you know someone who might like to receive a DVD each week.